Can the Colors in Your Home Change Your Mood?

-Beyond the meanings of each and every color, you should also keep in mind how the colors in your home have a hidden “power” that can change our behaviors and mood.
+Beyond the meanings of each of the many colors in your home, you should also keep in mind how the colors in your home have a hidden “power” that can change both behavior and mood.

-But be careful with excess colors because they have negative effects on the mind.
-If your house has too much white, without any other tones, it will cause disorientation and fatigue.
+Be careful with excess color because this can have negative effects on the mind.
+If your house contains too much white, without any other tones, it will cause disorientation and fatigue.
 If there is too much yellow, it causes exhaustion and too much mental activity.
 Violet causes negative thoughts, blue causes depression, sorrow, and regret.
 Red causes agitation, tension, and anxiety.
 Orange causes anxiety.

-That is why we recommend not abusing one single color in an environment, but rather trying to match them with furniture, for example, or leaving one wall white with something else to offset it in another color.
+That is why we recommend not abusing one single color among all the colors in your home, but rather trying to match them with furniture.
+For example, leave one wall white with something else to offset it in another color.
 To achieve harmony, it is necessary to coordinate different tones in a harmonic way.
 Keep in mind that warm colors are considered to be stimulants, exciting, and happy.
-The cold ones are sedative, calming, and even depressing.
+Cold colors are sedative and calming, but sometimes depressing.

 Feng Shui and Colors

-Colors have a specific energy for this oriental philosophy.
-It is good to know that the colors of your walls influence the wellbeing or not of the people that live in the house.
-It claims to use the laws of earth and heaven in order to be able to improve your life and energy.
+Colors in your home have a specific energy for this oriental philosophy.
+You should know that the color of your walls can influence the wellbeing of the people who live in the house.
+Feng Shui claims to use the laws of earth and heaven in order to improve your life and energy.

-In order to channel your energy better, get good results, and a peaceful coexistence, you must think about the tones of each environment and not abuse any of them in particular, no matter how much of a fan you are or if you like it a lot.
+In order to channel your energy, get good results, and achieve peaceful coexistence with others, you must think about the tones in each environment.
+Do not abuse any of them in particular, no matter how much of a fan you are of one particular color.

 Feng Shui is based on five elements.
 Each of them has a color associated with it.
 In order for the energy to flow equally, you must have all of them in perfect harmony.
-Fire is related to the range of reds, pinks, and oranges (energetic, dynamic, and vital spaces), earth with browns and yellows (security and stability), metal with whites, silvers, and some golds (reflection and planning), water with blacks and blues (fresh, mysterious, and fluid sensations), and wood with greens (growth, expansive, and juvenile environments).
+Fire is related to the range of reds, pinks, and oranges (energetic, dynamic, and vital spaces).
+Earth links with browns and yellows (security and stability).
+Metal links with whites, silvers, and some golds (reflection and planning).
+Water links with blacks and blues (fresh, mysterious, and fluid sensations).
+And wood links with greens (growth, expansive, and juvenile environments).

-This means that for an environment to be in harmony, five elements must be present, whether it is with some detail of each one.
+This means that for an environment to be in harmony, all five elements must be present.
+The same is true for the colors in your home.